martbetz/Custom-Lensfun-LCPs/README.md

 # Custom Lensfun LCPs #

+All lenses — _even the really expensive ones_ — have their flaws.
+[Lensfun](https://github.com/lensfun/lensfun) includes a generous and ever-growing collection of user-contributed LCPs (lens-correction profiles), but I've also created a few of my own.

 ### Why create custom LCPs? ###

-[Lensfun](https://github.com/lensfun/lensfun) is a fantastic project, but I have quite a few lenses in my collection that aren't yet included in its ever-growing database.
+Lensfun is a fantastic project; however, at the time of writing, I have quite a few lenses in my collection that aren't included in the project database.

 I've also found that some of the existing LCPs aren't quite to my liking — for example, the [Fujinon XC 35mm F2](https://fujifilm-x.com/global/products/lenses/xc35mmf2/) LCP just doesn't look right to me. 😞